Kirklees

 FOBS - Batley Railway Station - past and present

 Find out about the wonderful history of Batley Railway Station.
 How it survived.
 Old photos on display.
 Take a look at the great work the fantastic FOBS volunteers do!
 Volunteer with us!
-Hear about the exciting future of our station.
+Witness the changes made to provide an exiting future.

 Historic Walk through Kirkburton